People Keep Talking They Can Say What They Like

 The Psychology of Gossip

 Gossip, often the most pervasive and potentially damaging form of talk, stems from a complex interplay of psychological needs.
-One key driver is the need for social connection.
+But one key driver is the need for social connection.
 Sharing information, especially about others, creates a sense of intimacy and belonging within a group.
 It reinforces shared values and norms, solidifying the group's identity.

 The Sociological Perspective